Multifamily Building Heat Pump Guide

 Air-Source

-Have a drafty room or need to renovate just one unit?
-A ductless mini-split is a small, standalone air-source heat pump that is easy to install and offers more design flexibility since indoor air handlers can be suspended from a ceiling or hung on a wall.
+A ductless mini-split is a small, standalone air-source heat pump that is easy to install and offers more design flexibility since it can be suspended from a ceiling or hung on a wall.
+It’s ideal for drafty rooms or single units.

 Variable Refrigerant Flow (VRF)